Go West! A Lucky Luke Adventure: Plot

-When they get close to California within 24 hours, Crook makes one final trick to blow up the old bridge between the canyon using a cannon from the circus, same one that he brought the gators from when trying to stop Lucky Luke near the Missouri river which failed to see the gators turned into accessories.
+When they get close to California within 24 hours, Crook makes one final trick to blow up the old bridge between the canyon using a cannon from the circus, same one that he brought the gators from when he tried to stop Lucky Luke near the Missouri river which failed to see the gators turned into accessories.
 With the next bridge being far away for 6 days to travel, Miss Littletown suggested to turn the wagons into hot air balloons and fly over the canyon.
-With some of the wagons now in the air, almost for the furnal wagon, the water wagon, and the Chinese chef's wagon being made of ladies' underwear, Lucky Luke and the immigrants made it to California and take possession of their land only to discover that they get the bad side of California, showing it to be an old gold mine.
-Realizing Crook tricked them and that he has done a dozen of settlers fail to get to California, the settlers plans to hang him high but before they do, Joe promised them some money they hid in their wagons earlier.
-However, Averell already found them after they picked up the other immigrants in Hole Gulch and hide the loot hidden in their ball and chains.
+With some of the wagons now in the air, almost for the furnal wagon, the water wagon, and the Chinese chef's wagon being made of ladies' underwear, Lucky Luke and the immigrants make it to California and take possession of their land, only to discover that they get the bad side of California, showing it to be an old gold mine.
+Realizing Crook tricked them and that he has made a dozen of settlers fail to get to California, the settlers plan to hang him high but before they do, Joe promised them some money they hid in their wagons earlier.
+However, Averell already found them after they picked up the other immigrants in Hole Gulch and hid the loot in their ball and chains.
 This changes Joe's mind but not the settlers.

-The Daltons flee with their stock in an abandoned gold mine, resulting in a chase in the form of a roller coaster ride between the settlers, Lucky Luke, Rantanplan and Crook.
-Finally, after all of them leave the mine, while Lucky Luke saved Miss Littletown and her students, the Daltons are defeated by Luke but Crook arrived with a stick of dynamite, demanding to give them the loot the Daltons in the balls.
+The Daltons flee with their stock into the abandoned gold mine, resulting in a chase in the form of a roller coaster ride between the settlers, Lucky Luke, Rantanplan and Crook.
+Finally, after all of them leave the mine, while Lucky Luke saved Miss Littletown and her students, the Daltons are defeated by Luke but Crook arrived with a stick of dynamite, demanding to give them the loot of the Daltons in the balls.
 Suddenly, as Crook makes his escape, a mega explosion was caused by the dynamite now fetched by Rantanplan, destroying the loot the Daltons stole and allows the settlers to discover gold under the sold lands.
 The film ends with the Daltons, Crook and Bartleby being tied up and sent to justice by Lucky Luke into the sunset.